 PhD Development Studies

-This area examines the role that natural resources play in the economic development of countries over different periods of time.
+This area examines the role that natural resources in relation to state and non-state actors in influencing development possibilities.

 2012 - 2013

 MSc Innovation managment (Distinction)

 BA Communication Studies with International Relations and French (First Class Honours)

 Lecturer in Economics, University of the West of England (2020 to present)

 Research Associate, UVI Research and Technology Park (2016-2017)

 Member, Advisory Panel, UNDP (2015-2016)